govau/oneAPS-website/client/src/pages/privacy.md

 ## How to make a complaint

-If you wish to make a complaint about how the DTA has handled your personal information, please do so in writing.
+If you wish to make a complaint about how the APSC has handled your personal information, please do so in writing.

 Complaints can be made to: